EXPLAINER: Why Poland declared state of emergency at border

-WARSAW, Poland (AP) — Polish President Andrzej Duda declared a state of emergency in areas along Poland's border with Belarus, a move Thursday that follows a surge in illegal migration.
+WARSAW, Poland (AP) — Polish President Andrzej Duda declared a state of emergency in areas along the border with Belarus Thursday, following a surge in illegal migration.

-Polish authorities say it will ensure greater security for Poland and the rest of the EU, also citing Russian military exercises planned to begin in September which will also include maneuvers in Belarus.
+Polish authorities say it will ensure greater security for Poland and the rest of the EU, also citing Russian military exercises planned in September which will include maneuvers in Belarus.

 Here is a look at the standoff on the EU's eastern border, in which would-be asylum seekers have been caught up — including a group of Afghans now trapped between Polish and Belarusian border guards.